-OGG… I accidentally committed something to master that should have been on a brand new branch!
+OGG… I accidentally committed something to main that should have been on a brand new branch!

 git commit